-Value Billing Value billing allows you to charge a specific amount for a the final billing amount will be, but you still want to bill progressively toward that unknown amount (page 22).
+Value Billing Value billing allows you to charge a specific amount what the final billing amount will be, but you still want to bill progressively toward that unknown amount (page 33).

-Progress Billing Progress Billing can be used when you don't know what paying via a retainer, either all up front, partially, or on an ongoing basis.
-Tabs3 Billing has multiple options for tracking retainers and invoicing clients for additional retainer funds as needed (page 26).
+Progress Billing Progress Billing can be used when you don't know is paying via a retainer, either all up front, partially, or on an ongoing basis.
+Tabs3 Billing has multiple options for tracking retainers and invoicing clients for additional retainer funds as needed (page 38).

-Retainer Billing Retainer billing is used for matters where the client is multiple matters based on specified percentages (page 39).
+Retainer Billing Retainer billing is used for matters where the client multiple matters based on specified percentages

 Split Billing Split Billing allows you split fees and costs between mandated by insurance companies and large corporations that require billing information be submitted in a uniform manner.
-This allows them to easily compare and analyze billing information from all firms submitting bills (page 44).
+This allows them to easily compare and analyze billing information from all firms submitting bills (page 61).